eugarciaData/eugarciaData/README.md

 # Welcome to my Data Analytics & Data Science Portfolio! 👋

 I'm Eugenio García, a passionate Data Analyst in the making.
 Over the last year, I've been immersed in data, developing skills in Python, SQL, and data visualization to extract insights and support better decision-making.
-I enjoy translating complex data into clear stories, combining analytical thinking with business understanding.
-I've focused on studying the fundamentals of Data Science, from data cleaning and preparation to implementing machine learning models.

 ### 🔧 Programming Languages & Tools
 - **Python** (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn)